DubSof/dbsof-ui/web/README.md

 yarn test
 ```

-If there is already an instance of an Gel dev server running on port 5656,
+If there is already an instance of your dev backend running on port 5656, or
-or the UI dev server running on port 3000, then they will be used by the tests.
+the UI dev server running on port 3000, then they will be used by the tests.
+If
-If not (or the tests are running in CI), the test runner will start temporary
+not (or the tests are running in CI), the test runner will start temporary
 instances of them for the duration of the tests.

 By default the tests run `chromedriver` in headless mode, but to see the